-If you have an AmeriHealth insurance plan and you are struggling with an addiction to drugs or alcohol, you may be wondering whether or not AmeriHealth covers detox or rehab services.
-With the introduction of the Affordable Care Act (ACA), which includes substance use disorders (SUDs) as 1 of the 10 elements of essential health benefits, AmeriHealth insurance plans are required to provide services for addiction treatment.1 However, your coverage may vary depending on the type of AmeriHealth plan you have and on your place of residence.
+If you have AmeriHealth insurance coverage and you are struggling with an addiction to drugs or alcohol, you may be wondering whether AmeriHealth covers detox or rehab treatments.
+With the introduction of the Affordable Care Act (ACA), which includes substance use disorders (SUDs) as 1 of the 10 elements of essential health benefits, AmeriHealth insurance plans are required to provide services for substance abuse treatment.1 However, your rehab coverage may vary depending on the type of AmeriHealth insurance plan you have and your place of residence.

-Yes, most plans cover at least some of the costs of alcohol and drug addiction treatment.
+Yes, most plans cover at least some of the costs of drug and alcohol rehab treatment.
 If you have an AmeriHealth insurance plan, the company will first determine if your treatment is medically necessary before covering any costs.

 Additionally, the services that are covered by your AmeriHealth plan may vary.